 Rosie Sonnenschein joined us in 2018 after completing her Masters of Architecture at The University of Westminster.
 She is assisting on feasibility studies and preparing planning applications, buildings regulation submissions, and working drawing packages.
 Rosie brings a deep interest in sustainable design and actively promotes environmental consciousness in wider professional and political circles.

 Rebecca Kinneavy joined in 2016 bringing several years worth of office management experience with her.
 She assists the directors in identifying the needs of the day to day running of the office whilst improving the efficiency of the practice.

-Tony Graham joined in 2016 having completed a degree in Architecture at the University of Brighton.
+James has worked two stints with BBM both during and after graduating from the School of Architecture in Bath.
 He is assisting the rest of the design team with research, drawing work and managing project information.